comodelling/commongraph/plan.md

 - Stick with Python for its ease of use, extensive libraries, and good integration with Neo4j via the Neo4j Python driver.
 - Alternatively, consider Java for its robustness and performance, especially for large-scale applications.

-**Front-end**
+**Front-end Framework**

+- front-end framework: React  is likely the best choice for integrating with Cytoscape.js and interacting with a JanusGraph database via Python's Gremlin API.
+React's component-based architecture, large ecosystem, and flexibility make it well-suited for building complex, interactive applications like Wishnet.
+The `react-cytoscapejs` library simplifies the integration with Cytoscape.js, and React's strong support for API interactions ensures smooth communication with the back-end.

+**Front-end Graph interface**
 - what open source library/API/language for the graph interface?
-Citoscape.js (alternatives: D3.js, Vis.js)
+Citoscape.js/dash_cytoscape (alternatives: D3.js, Vis.js)

+**Front-end table interface**
 - what UI for semantically searching through entities, with tags etc...?
 ElasticSearch
-- front-end framework: React  is likely the best choice for integrating with Cytoscape.js and interacting with a JanusGraph database via Python's Gremlin API.
-React's component-based architecture, large ecosystem, and flexibility make it well-suited for building complex, interactive applications like Wishnet.
-The `react-cytoscapejs` library simplifies the integration with Cytoscape.js, and React's strong support for API interactions ensures smooth communication with the back-end.

 **Wishnet Accessible Language**
 - Create a simpler language for editing entities, (inspired by MediaWiki, which has simplified HTML and specific syntax for links, and powers Wikipeia).
 - The simpler and more effective, the better.

-**Development Strategy**
+## Development Strategy

 - Aim to prototype the idea and keep refining/adapting this current plan.
   - Keep things light, modular, and flexible, so as to be able to adapt things later.